tilezen/vector-datasource/CONTRIBUTING.md

 Once it fails, we'll update our logic in step 4 below so it passes.

 <div class='alert-message'>So what's happening here?
-The <code>integration-test.py</code> script is asking TileServer for that specific tile to test with on your `local` machine.
+The <code>integration-test.py</code> script is asking tileserver for that specific tile to test with on your `local` machine.
 But before that runs, we're setting up a temporary database to load the specified OpenStreetMap feature into.
 Once the tile is received, we run the python based test, in this example that's <code>160-motorway-junctions.py</code> in the <code>integration-test</code> directory.</div>

 Now the gory details...